catherinetkl/Programming-knowledgehut/programming-basics/bash_scripting.md

 fi
 ```
 Example above is used to test our network connectivity to google.com <br>
--c for ping command simply instructs ping to just send one packet <br>
 After ping is executed, we check the exit status <br>
 If the exit status is equal to 0, we echo to the screen that google.com is reachable <br>
 If the exit status is not equal to 0, we echo to the screen that google.com is unreachable <br>